Dynamic layers

 Best practices when creating dynamic layers

-- Plan your layer combinations in advance of creating your diagram.
-What do you want users to experience when they interact with your diagram?
-Group objects in layers according to what information to show or hide.
+- Plan your layer combinations in advance, before creating your diagram.
+Think of what do you want users to experience when they interact with your diagram.

 - Preview the behaviors as you build your diagram.